gandraa/okteto-demo/README.md

 # Okteto Demo

-*IMPORTANT:* The sample is runnable only in OpenShift IKEA network and has to be used in test environment (https://ocm-02.ikeadt.com:8443/).
+*IMPORTANT:* The sample is runnable only in dedicated OpenShift environment.
 All necessary images are already stored in OpenShift container registry..

-The demo demonstrates how to configure and start okteto in OpenShift IKEA test environment.
+The demo demonstrates how to configure and start okteto in an OpenShift test environment.

 - Start okteto container in OpenShift cluster ;
 - Debug application in localy;